FStarLang/FStar/pulse/README.md

 1. Clone the F* repository and install F* with `opam install
    <path to FStar>/./fstar.opam`.
 This will build F* and all of its
    dependencies (including Z3)

+   (Right now the F* release on the opam package repository is too old.
+Once version 2023.04.15 or later is made available on the opam repository, cloning the F* repository will no longer be necessary, and `opam install fstar` should be enough for this step.)

 2. Build and install Steel with `opam install ./steel.opam`

 ## Using Steel